WingsDao/wings-light-bridge/README.md

 ```sc
 function setCrowdsaleGoal(uint256 _minimalGoal, uint256 _hardCap) public;
 ```
+**Description:**
+- Can be called any time before Bridge is finished.

 **Parameters:**
  - `_minimalGoal` - uint256 - soft cap of crowdsale (in the same currency as the forecast question)